mfussenegger/nvim-lsp-compl/README.md

 - Apply additional text edits (Used to resolve imports and so on)
 - Supports lazy resolving of additional text edits if the language server has the capability
 - Optionally supports server side fuzzy matching
-- Optionally supports LSP snippet expansion if a snippet-applier is registered
+- Optionally supports LSP snippet expansion if [vsnip][vsnip] is installed or a custom snippet-applier is registered

 If you need anything else, you better use [nvim-compe][1].